 Vaginal birth for a breech baby is uncommon as the skills to assist women have been lost.
 Most doctors recommend a caesaran birth for breech babies.

-The remedy for this situation is to find an effective way of turning the baby quickly and safely to the physiological desirable head down position.
+A more desirable remedy for this situation is to find an effective way of turning the baby quickly and safely to the physiologically desirable head-down position.

-By the time women present at a Traditional Chinese Medicine (TCM) clinic they are usually at a crossroad.
+By the time women presents at a Traditional Chinese Medicine (TCM) clinic, they are usually at a crossroads.
 If their baby remains in breech position their freedom of choice around birthing options is dramatically reduced and the time to turn the baby naturally is fast running out.

 Moxibustion is an externally applied TCM treatment using a Chinese herb called Moxa (Artemisia argyi), commonly known as ‘Mugwort’.
 For external use Moxa is compressed and rolled into a cigar-shaped herbal stick.
 Moxa sticks are then lit and held over acupuncture points.
 The radiant heat produced has the effect of stimulating the point.